a close up of a computer screen with a triangle pattern

 • Risks: Exposing sensitive data can cause serious financial and reputational damage to companies.
 Offshore development often involves multiple stakeholders, sometimes across various regions, which can increase the risk of unauthorized access.

-• Regulatory landscape: Complying with international data protection regulations is a must.
+• Regulatory landscape: Complying with international data privacy regulations is a must.
 GDPR mandates strict data handling protocols for businesses operating in or with the EU, while HIPAA sets strict standards for health data in the US, for example.

 • Consequences: Failing to comply can result in hefty fines and legal penalties.
 But, more importantly, it can erode customer trust, which is often hard to rebuild.